Art/Design and Technology at Flyford Flavell First School

 Children develop their artistic skills through child initiated activities.
 They have an opportunity to use a range of media and materials as well as a selection of tools to develop preferred skills.
 Children use their own imagination and observations from both their environment and other artists to design their own creations.
 They have frequent opportunities to explore “junk” modelling to let their imagination run wild!

-Children bake biscuits, design houses and circus’ at the beginning of the year.
+Children bake biscuits and design houses .
 They look at the work of Degas, Andy Warhol, Van Gogh and Poonac.
 They begin to learn how to plan a design or art project, think about the resources they need and then think reflect on the finished result.
 Children are encouraged to view a range of art work and share their thoughts.
 Do they like it?
 If so why?
 How does it make them feel?
 They begin to understand and respect other peoples’ thoughts and feelings about art.

 The children develop their artistic skills including sketching, colour mixing, painting and sculpting.
 They draw inspiration from a range of artists including LS Lowry, William Morris, Turner and David Hockney.
 They create their own interpretations of the work of artists that they have studied.
 Children design vehicles, using and applying their mathematical skills, based on their topic work and develop their analytical skills further.
 Children understand that people react differently to art, having their own personal likes or dislikes.